AmericanAirlines/AA-Mock-Engine/README.md

 1. Start the app with `npm start`... that's it!

+If you'd like to prepopulate the DB, run `npm run mock` or hit the `/mock` endpoint from a browser.

 ### Developing Locally
 To run the app in dev, run `npm run dev`.
 This will start the app using [Nodemon](https://github.com/remy/nodemon), which will restart the server after changes.
+When using this command, start the Mongo daemon in a separate shell with `mongod --dbpath ./data`.

 Customize ports by first modifying `.env` (duplicate `.env.sample` then rename).